 Third Flatiron Publishing bought my story “Beast of the Month” for the anthology Strange Beasties, released September 20, 2017 in e-book and trade paperback (it was also reprinted in Third Flatiron’s Best of 2017).
 My story was also selected for podcast, and I was hired to read it.
 Some quiet night when you ease back in your armchair and turn down the lights, let me read you a story.
 Take your pick, they’re here, on my podcast page.

 But wait!
 There’s more!
 In the fall of 2018, I won the international Writers of the Future contest, Volume 35!
 Thousands of writers from around the world compete in this international talent search each year by submitting stories in speculative fiction.
 Winners are judged by bestselling authors in the industry like David Farland, Kevin J. Anderson, Orson Scott Card, Larry Niven, Tim Powers, and many more.
-We are flown to Hollywood where we enjoy a week long workshop with top experts in the field, culminating in an awards banquet and gala ceremony many have dubbed “the Oscars of science fiction and fantasy.”
-And, our stories will be published in a bestselling anthology, Writers of the Future, Volume 35.
+We were flown to Hollywood where we enjoyed a week long workshop with top experts in the field, culminating in an awards banquet and gala ceremony many have dubbed “the Oscars of science fiction and fantasy.”
+And, our stories are now published in a #1 bestselling anthology, Writers of the Future, Volume 35.
 Many of the biggest names in science fiction and fantasy got their start by winning this contest, as you can see in this list of their newest science fiction books.
-I am happy my story, “Super-Duper Moongirl and the Amazing Moon Dawdler,” will be read by tens of thousands worldwide.
+I am happy my story, “Super-Duper Moongirl and the Amazing Moon Dawdler,” has been read by tens of thousands worldwide.

 Here’s a weird trivia bit about my writing.
 In 1996, I won Grand Prize in the “Contest Corner Prose Contest,” which was likely the first major online flash fiction contest.
 It was sponsored by AOL, judged by a panel of twenty pro fiction writers and editors.
 Over the course of that year, thousands of writers including novelists, journalists, lyricists and composers entered the weekly contests.
-At the start of each week, you were given a one word theme, by the end of the week, you posted your story.
-The judges awarded prizes to the top three each week, and I’m happy to report I placed in those top three almost every week I entered.
-But the big deal was what they called Writer of the Year, where first place winners from each week were compiled and judged for that year’s Grand Prize.
-Two of my stories placed in the Top Ten, one of them taking the title of Writer of the Year and the grand prize worth thousands of dollars.
+At the start of each week, you were given a one word theme prompt, by the end of the week, you posted your story.
+The judges awarded prizes to the top three each week, and I’m happy to report I placed in those top three almost every week I entered–against 400 to 700 entries in any given week!
+But the big deal was the award for Writer of the Year, where first place winners from each week were compiled and judged for that year’s Grand Prize.
+Out of some 25,000 total entries for the year, two of my stories placed in the Top Ten, one of them taking the award for Writer of the Year and the grand prize worth thousands of dollars.
 Oh, and then the editor at The Rose and Thorn, one of the best online literary magazines of the day, published the story that placed just under my grand prize winner.
 It was a Really Big Deal back then.
 But wait!
 There’s more!

 In February, 2019, I attended the Superstars Writing Seminar under a scholarship I won.
 There, I had lunch with Donald Maass of the Donald Maass Literary Agency.
 We are old friends–he represented me on a novel many moons ago.
 He asked what I’m working on presently, and after careful questions said, “Moon, in all my years, I have never heard of anything like this!
 Send me this, send me anything you are working on, in any stage of development!”

-Looks like my story is to be continued…
+Looks like the story of Wulf Moon is to be continued…